pbrebner/comp551-project2-text-classification/README.md

-# Classification of Textual Data using Machine Learning Techniques
+# Text Classifier with Scikit-Learn

-Models used: Logistic Regression, Decision Trees, Support Vector Machines, Ada Boost, and Random Forest
+Classification of Textual Data using the following machine learning models: Logistic Regression, Decision Trees, Support Vector Machines, Ada Boost, and Random Forest

 writeup.pdf: The main report of the project